jhchein/reduce-commute/README.md

 * Enter a few addresses in 'data/potential_addresses.json'.
 * Enter your typical weekly schedule in 'data/typical_week.json'

+## Running the program
+* Run src/main.py after you did the preparations.
+* Run src/visualize.py to visualize; results are stored in data/viz/ as html files.

 ### Some hints for typical_week.json
 * Use exact locations, ideally the exact address incl.
 ZIP code and city.
 * Some places like 'Starbucks' are ambiguous and should be flagged accordingly (see typical_week.json) so you find the nearest starbucks.